 Kentucky

-Kentucky only offers reciprocal agreements to Florida, Illinois, Ohio, Tennessee, and West Virginia.
-If you’ve been actively licensed in one of these states for at least a year, you can get your Kentucky real estate license with these requirements.
+Kentucky only offers reciprocal agreements to Florida, Illinois, Ohio, Tennessee, and West Virginia (Kentucky Real Estate Commission).
+You must have been actively licensed in one of these states for at least a year.
+Requirements as of 2026:

 - Complete a 40-hour reciprocal license law course